Here are some of my ‘oh at last I understand that’ moments.

 And that springiness is also why it is important to ‘chain off’ when finishing stitching, so the threads are held together and can’t work loose and move around.

 Stretching and puckering – differential feed

-Sometimes when you overlock, the edge of the fabric stretches or puckers.
+Sometimes when you overlock, the edge of the fabric stretches or puckers, especially with a stretch fabric.
 Of course there are times when you want that effect.
 But otherwise, the ‘differential feed’ is the fancy name for the mechanism that solves that problem.

 Basically – to make the edge shorter – increase the setting.